 How do you know if you bombed the interview?
 It’s going to happen to you eventually if you interview enough!
 So what are the signs, how can you recover, and how can you make sure it never happens again?

 Job interviews can be stressful.
 After all, you’re trying to make a connection with someone you’ve never met before, based on your resume and their need to hire someone.
-Sometimes people are overjoyed at how an interview went or maybe they can’t tell.
-Here’s our breakdown of how to know if you bombed the interview (and how to fix it!)
+At some point, nearly everyone has bombed an interview.
+That doesn’t necessarily mean you bombed this one or that you can’t ace your next one!
+We show you the signs if an interview went badly, how to know if you failed the interview, how long an interview should last, and what you can do to fix it if you really did bomb it.

 In this article, we’re going to cover: